SCIENTIFIC LEAD AND DIRECTOR: Gabriela Ilie, PhD, Canada

 Gabriela Ilie, PhD, @GabrielaIDr via Twitter.

-Rob Rutledge, MD, FRCPC
+CLINICAL LEAD: Rob Rutledge, MD, FRCPC, Canada

-Radiation Oncologist, PC-PEP Co-Investigator and Program Clinical Lead
+PC-PEP Co-Investigator and Program Clinical Lead, International

-Dr. Rutledge is a Radiation Oncologist with Nova Scotia Health Authority, and Queen Elizabeth II Health Sciences Center, in Halifax, Nova Scotia who treats Prostate, Breast, and Peadiatric cancers.
+Dr. Rob Rutledge is a Radiation Oncologist with Nova Scotia Health Authority, and Queen Elizabeth II Health Sciences Center, in Halifax, Nova Scotia who treats Prostate, Breast, and Peadiatric cancers.
 His education includes an Undergraduate Math and Computer Science degree, a Certificate in Community Health, Clinical Epidemiology, and a Doctor of Medicine degree, all from University of Toronto.
 He has completed a Comprehensive Internship in Medicine at Queen’s University, in Kingston, and the Radiation Oncology Residency Program at University of Ottawa.
 He became involved in Dr. Ilie’s research work and began collaborating with her and her team’s work in 2017.

 Rob Thompson, MD, FRCPC

 Dr. Rob Thompson is a Radiation Oncologist with Horizon Health Network, New Brunswick, practicing in Saint John and Fredericton.
 He specializes in the treatment of patients with Prostate, Lung, and Gastrointestinal cancers.
 He completed his medical training at Dalhousie University, followed by a residency at the University of Toronto, and fellowship at the Odette Cancer Center, Toronto.
 He is actively involved in collaborating with multiple national and international clinical trial cooperative groups, including the Canadian Cancer Trials Group, and is the site leader for NRG Oncology clinical trials.
 He began collaborating with Dr. Ilie and and her team’s work in 2020.